-With novel coronavirus (COVID-19) cases on the rise in Wisconsin and throughout the world, there have been many articles shared on the topic.
+With novel coronavirus (COVID-19) cases on the rise in Wisconsin and throughout the world, there have been many articles and much content shared on the topic.
 Unfortunately, this wealth of information has led to some misconceptions about the virus.
 Below, we dispel some common myths about COVID-19 and give you additional resources if you are looking to learn more.

 “COVID-19 will go away once the weather gets warmer.”

 One common misconception surrounding COVID-19 is that the spread of the virus will decrease once higher temperatures and humidity arrive.

 However, it is not yet known whether weather and temperature affect the spread of the virus.
 While some viruses like the flu, spread more during winter months, it is still possible to become sick from these viruses during other times of the year.

 “Only elderly people are at risk.”

 As a new virus, no one is immune to COVID-19 until they have been infected.
 However, it is important to know that some individuals are at a higher risk of getting very sick if they contract the virus.
 This includes: